KumoCorp/kumomta/docs/userguide/configuration/trafficshaping.md

 ```

 !!!Note
-    When a given scope is defined in multiple files, the more recently read file does not completely replace the configuration defined in the previous file, the options within that scope are merged.
+    When a given scope is defined in multiple files, the more recently read file does not completely replace the configuration defined in the previous file, instead the options within that scope are merged.

 If you want to completely replace the information for a given block, you
 can indicate that by using `replace_base = true`: